gilatoes/arduino-optiga-trust-x/missions/tasks.md

 **Questions & Discussion:**

-- [ ]  Download the capture file. https://github.com/gilatoes/arduino-optiga-trust-x/blob/master/missions/Mission_files/task2/ReadUID.logicdata Decode the Trust X address on I2C bus.
+- [ ]  Download the pre-captured Saleae Logic file. https://github.com/gilatoes/arduino-optiga-trust-x/blob/master/missions/mission_files/task2/ReadUID.logicdata Decode the Trust X address on I2C bus.
 - [ ]  What is the current I2C bus speed?
 - [ ]  Modify and increase the I2C bus frequency.
 Monitor the updated bus frequency using either an I2C analyzer or logic analyzer.
 - [ ]  Replace a new Trust X. Determine its address.
 Modify the I2C host library to communicate with this Trust X and read out its UID.